 General - Sexual Assault Center (the "Center") was founded by volunteers in 1978 as a Tennessee nonprofit corporation.
 The Center is the only organization in Middle Tennessee dedicated exclusively to serving victims of sexual assault.
-The Center offers specialized services for rape victims, child sexual abuse victims, adult survivors and non-offending parents.
-These services include individual, group, and family therapy, a 24-hour crisis line, a SAFE Clinic, medical accompaniments, assessments and court preparation groups, and an education outreach program to teach children, parents, and teachers.
+The Center offers specialized services for rape victims, child sexual abuse victims, adult survivors, and non-offending parents.
+These services include individual, group and family therapy, a 24-hour crisis line, a SAFE Clinic, medical accompaniments, assessments, court preparation, and training and community outreach for partner agencies, schools, universities, other professionals and community groups.
 Funding for the Center's services is provided principally by federal awards passed through the Tennessee Department of Finance and Administration and other federal awards, as well as from United Way and individual and corporate donations.

 Basis of Presentation - The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-Financial statement presentation is in accordance with standards of accounting and financial reporting prescribed for nonprofit organizations within the Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC").
+Financial statement presentation is in accordance with standards of accounting and financial reporting prescribed for nonprofit organizations within the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").
 Accordingly, net assets of the Center and changes therein are classified and reported as follows:

 Net Assets Without Donor Restrictions - Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Center.
 These net assets may be used at the discretion of the Center's management and the Board of Directors.
 Net assets without donor restrictions may be designated for specific purposes by action of the Board of Directors.
-No such amounts were designated by the Board of Directors as of June 30, 2020 and 2019.
+No such amounts were designated by the Board of Directors as of June 30, 2021 and 2020.